Women in Afghanistan: First Islamic Emirate of Afghanistan (1996–2001)

-Islamic Republic of Afghanistan
+Islamic Republic of Afghanistan (2001–2021)

 In late 2001, the United States invaded Afghanistan, and a new government under Hamid Karzai was formed, which included women like in pre-1990s Afghanistan.
 Under the new constitution of 2004, 27 percent of the 250 seats in the House of the People are reserved for women.

+It took many years for public perception of women to recover following years of Taliban rule.
+In January 2004, Afghanistan National Television aired a 1980s song by pop idol Salma, the first time state television aired a female singer in over a decade.
+This provoked criticism from conservative figures.
+The Supreme Court raised an objection to the state broadcaster which resisted the pressure, claiming the backing of the government and the Culture Minister who were in support.

+As of 2004, Article 22 of the Afghan Constitution allows women to be treated equally, but this law is rarely enforced.

 In March 2012, President Karzai endorsed a "code of conduct" which was issued by the Ulema Council.
 Some of the rules state that "women should not travel without a male guardian and should not mingle with strange men in places such as schools, markets and offices."
 Karzai said that the rules were in line with Islamic law and that the code of conduct was written in consultation with Afghan women's group."
 Rights organizations and women activists said that by endorsing this code of conduct, Karzai was endangering "hard-won progress in women's right since the Taliban fell from power in 2001".

 The overall situation for Afghan women improved during the 2000s, particularly in major urban areas, but those living in rural parts of the country still faced many problems.
 In 2013, a female Indian author Sushmita Banerjee was killed in Paktika province by militants for allegedly defying Taliban diktats.
 She was married to an Afghan businessman and had recently relocated to Afghanistan.
 Earlier she had escaped two instances of execution by the Taliban in 1995 and later fled to India.
 Her account of the escape became a Bollywood film, Escape from Taliban.